-Personally, I’d allow at least (emphasis on ‘at least’) 2 to 3 hours to explore this chunk of the Dingle Peninsula.
-The more time that you have here the better, as you’ll want to hop out of the car regularly.
+Allow at least 2 to 3 hours to explore this chunk of the Dingle Peninsula.
+The more time you have the better, as you’ll want to hop out of the car regularly.

 Which is better the Dingle Peninsula or the Ring of Kerry

-Personally, I prefer the Dingle Peninsula as it tends to be much quieter than the Ring of Kerry, however, both pack a mighty punch.
-Here’s a full guide to the Ring of Kerry (packed with photos) so that you can compare the two.
+I prefer the Dingle Peninsula as it tends to be much quieter than the Ring of Kerry, however, both pack a mighty punch.

 What are the best stops on the Slea Head Drive?